 Begin the MSPSL Driving Routine

 We now begin the MSPSL driving routine.
 MSPSL stands for Mirrors, Signal, Position, Speed and Look.
-Use the following procedure for turning left at a T-junction:
+For making a left turn, use the following procedure::

 Before changing direction or speed, you need to know that it’s safe to do so.
 You do this by checking your mirrors.
 Start off by checking your main internal mirror and because you’re taking a left turn, check the left door mirror.

 For other road users and pedestrians, we need to signal our intentions.
 We do this by use of signals.
 Apply the left signal.
 For further information, see use of signals at a left turn.

 For the majority of left turns, you can simply remain in the centre of your lane just prior to making the turn.
 However, you need to assess the road that you’ll be turning into, before you turn into it.
 If it’s narrow, you may need to position your car to the right-side of your lane prior to making the turn.
 This will provide you with greater manoeuvrability of your car.

 If you don’t position your car correction prior to the turn, you may end up hitting the kerb or crossing onto the wrong side of the road as you make the turn.
 Either of these issues is highly likely to fail the driving test.
 For an example of what we mean, see best road position for a left turn.

 The speed at which you take a left turn varies for each and every turn because it all depends on what you can, or cannot see, plus the width of the road that you’ll be turning into.
 When approaching the left turn, assess whether the turn is open or closed.
 In general, open means that you can see into the left turn prior to taking it.
 If the left turn is open, it’s free from hazards and the road is reasonably wide, you can take the turn from between 10 to 15 mph.